 2. Ultrasound-guided Foam Sclerotherapy

 This type of treatment is usually used to treat large varicose veins in cases where endovenous laser ablation fails to work.
-Doctors apply this technique in treating both varicose and main surface veins.
-It usually takes place in a treatment room or doctor’s office; hence, a theatre is not necessary.
+Doctors apply this technique in treating both varicose and prominent surface veins.
+It usually occurs in a treatment room or doctor’s office; hence, a theatre is unnecessary.

-In this treatment, your doctor will administer a local anaesthetic drug to numb the site of treatment.
+Your doctor will administer a local anaesthetic drug to numb the treatment site in this treatment.
 He will then inject special foam into your varicose vein under the guidance of an ultrasound imaging.
 The foam treats the vein by scarring and sealing it.
-As a result, the varicose vein will completely disappear, and its function in the body will be performed by the remaining healthy veins.
+As a result, the varicose vein will completely disappear, and the remaining healthy veins will function in the body.

-- You can resume your normal daily duties almost immediately because the procedure does not involve any downtime.
+- You can resume your normal daily duties almost immediately because the procedure involves no downtime.

 - The procedure does not cause vein stripping.

-- It is pain-free, and you may not experience any discomfort after the procedure.
+- It is pain-free, and you may not experience discomfort after the procedure.